RanZhang08/RanZhang08.github.io/_pages/about.md

 * Cross-species prediction to transfer knowledge from model organisms to human
 * Characterizing genes and processes underlying complex human diseases and disorders

-<span style="color:navy;">**We are actively seeking motivated PhD students and postdoctoral researchers with an interest in developing and applying machine learning approaches to study tissue- and cell-level regulation, as well as the genetic basis of complex human diseases.
-If you are interested in joining our group, please send your CV and a brief (within one page) summary of your research interests to ranzhang [at] unc.edu.**</span>
+<span style="color:navy;">**We are actively seeking motivated undergraduate students, PhD students and postdoctoral researchers with interest/experience in the field of computational biology, data science, machine learning, and genomics.
+If you are interested in joining the group, please send your CV and a brief (within one page) summary of your research interests to ranzhang [at] unc.edu **</span>